 Coast to Coast Cycling in Japan

-Coast to Coast in a fun way: 2 overnight hot springs stays, BBQ dinner, lots of parks, and roads free of speeding cars.
+Coast to Coast in a fun way: 3 overnight ryokan stays, BBQ dinner, lots of parks, and roads free of speeding cars.
 See rural Japan, and enjoy great cycling.
 Recognized by JitenshaJin magazine.

 Purple marks the start in Niigata.
-Gold marks the goal on the Bay.
+Gold marks the goal on the Bay (now moved to Tama River @Haneda.

 Red triangle is a large mountain we hope to view: Asama-san.